uib/iam-scim/test1.md

 # IGA behaviour in BOTT DFØ integration test

-This document describes the expected behaviour of the IGA in order to successfully complete the first BOTT DFØ integration test.
+This document describes the expected behaviour of the IGA in order to successfully complete the first BOTT DFØ integration test scheduled for mid September 2020.

 In the description below we assume the IGA store people, affiliations, and account objects.